nicc777/learning-kubernetes-basics/README.md

 I use a [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html) whenever possible.

-To set it up, run the following:
+To set it up, run the following on your `Server`:

 ```
 $ python3 -m venv venv